 “Pobutsky’s innovative research into the transcultural afterlife of Colombia’s foremost kingpin takes her into the world of telenovelas, surgical enhancement, and drug tourism, proving just how encompassing and unnerving Escobar’s legacy continues to be.”—Ryan Rashotte, author of Narco Cinema: Sex, Drugs, and Banda Music in Mexico’s B-Filmography

 “The first comprehensive study of the relationship between the figure of Pablo Escobar and popular culture.
-It is key in understanding how and why narcoculture is so ubiquitous in Latin America.”—Juan Carlos Ramírez-Pimienta, author of A los Narcos
+It is key in understanding how and why narcoculture is so ubiquitous in Latin America.”—Juan Carlos Ramírez-Pimienta, author of Cantar a los Narcos

 In the years since his death in 1993, Colombian drug lord Pablo Escobar has become a globally recognized symbol of crime, wealth, power, and masculinity.
 In this long-overdue exploration of Escobar’s impact on popular culture, Aldona Bialowas Pobutsky shows how his legacy inspired the development of narcoculture—television, music, literature, and fashion representing the drug-trafficking lifestyle—in Colombia and around the world.